Godolphin HouseHelston, Cornwall

 Offers: Guests will benefit from a late Sunday checkout of 4pm at this cottage.

-Extra caretaking and cleaning during your stay available at an extra charge.
+Extra caretaking and cleaning during your is stay available at an extra charge.

 Utilities: The washing machine and tumble dryer are a combined washer/dryer.

-Please note that from September 2018 to December 2018, an exciting conservation project will be taking place at Godolphin.
-Details are below:
+Conservation Project: Please note that from January to July 2019, an exciting conservation project will be taking place at Godolphin;

 In mid-January our conservation programme continues with the start of the Shippons restoration work.
 It will last approximately 6 months.